 Designed for extreme overclockers

-Looking at the Z270 line-up from ASUS quite a few things have change compared to the past.
-There is for example the new "Code" and there is even a model specifically targeting extreme overclockers, which goes by the name "Apex".
-Up until now there has been a lot of guess work going on whether the Maximus IX Apex is really going to be available to the public or not, since when other vendors launched motherboards, which were basically only for extreme overclocking it was more of a marketing stunt.
+Looking at the Z370 line-up from ASUS not much has changed compared to their Z270 line-up.
+There is still the "Code" as well as the “Apex”, which specifically targets extreme overclockers.
+As it was with the Maximus IX Apex in the beginning, it’s still unclear if this board is actually going to be available to the public or not, since when other vendors launched motherboards, which were basically only made for extreme overclocking it was more of a marketing stunt.

 With built-in wireless charging